vijaysaimutyala/spacy-builds/readme.md

 ### pip wheel --wheel-dir=/tmp/wheelhouse spacy==2.0.11

 with the above command on Windows 10 64 bit system.
+I've deployed these wheels on Azure app service and these are running fine without any issues.